 To register for certain creative writing courses, a student must submit a sample of written work to the English department.
 Course instructors review samples and select the most accomplished students.
 These courses are intended to provide serious and professional instruction to the most skillful creative writing students on campus, regardless of their major.

-That said, we see the creative writing concentration of the English major not as an offshoot of the traditional major, but rather as a rigorous investigation of the importance of such a major.
-This is why we have decided that the students wishing to earn an English major with a creative writing concentration must, in addition to the three creative writing classes, take the same literature courses required for the traditional English major.
-In having the students take both creative writing courses and also a wide range of literature and theory courses, we believe the students learn about creative writing not only as a craft, but also as an engagement with, and continuation of, a long, diverse tradition of writers and scholars.
-The creative writing classes--and various classroom visits and readings visiting creative writers--act in harmony with the literature classes to enable students to learn about literature by writing it; to give students a sharper sense of literary form; and to make certain features of the literary endeavor—such as the effect of influence, the role of the authorial person, and the usefulness of specific literary tradition and techniques—even more vivid.
+The creative writing concentration is regarded not as an offshoot of the traditional major, but rather as a rigorous investigation of the importance of such a major.
+Students who wish to earn an English major with a creative writing concentration must take the same literature courses required for the traditional English major (in addition to the three required creative courses.)
+By taking both creative writing courses and a wide range of literature and theory courses, students learn about creative writing as a craft - and as an engagement with a long, diverse tradition of writers and scholars.
+The creative writing classes (and readings by visiting creative writers) act in harmony with the literature classes.
+Students learn about literature by writing it, and gain a sharper sense of literary form, making certain features of the literary endeavor—such as the effect of influence, the role of the authorial person, and the usefulness of specific literary traditions and techniques—even more vivid.